King7D/Inventory-Tracking-System/readme.md

-**Inventory Management System**
+**EVO Inventory Tracking System**
 ---
-This is a simple web-based inventory management system built using Flask and SQLAlchemy, designed to manage inventory items with the ability to import and export data using CSV files.
+This is a simple web-based inventory tracking system built using Flask and SQLAlchemy, designed to manage inventory items with the ability to import and export data using CSV files.

 ---